PatelDeepB/Air-Mouse-Control/CONTRIBUTING.md

 - Fork the repo and create your branch from `main`.
 - If you've added code that should be tested, add tests.
 - Ensure the test suite passes (`pytest tests/`).
-- Issue that pull request!
+- Issue that pull request!!

 ## Code Style Guide
 We follow strict, clean, standard Python formatting: